2018 Toyota Owners 400: Radio

-MRN had the radio call for the race which was also simulcast on Sirius XM NASCAR Radio.
+MRN had the radio call for the race which was also simulcast on SiriusXM's NASCAR Radio channel.
 Joe Moore, Jeff Striegle and six-time Richmond winner Rusty Wallace called the race in the booth when the field raced down the frontstretch.
-Mike Bagley called the race from a platform inside the backstretch when the field raced down the backstretch.
-Winston Kelley, Alex Hayden and Glenn Jarrett worked pit road for the radio side.
+Mike Bagley called the race from a platform inside the backstretch when the field raced down the backstretch, while Winston Kelley, Alex Hayden and Glenn Jarrett worked pit road.